SoleMina/SoleMina/README.md

 👀 I’m interested in full-stack developer.

-🌱 I’m currently learning Angular and Nodejs.
+🌱 I’m currently learning Vuejs.

 💞️ I’m looking to collaborate on projects.